OnzeChain/Researches/Tools and solutions.md

 While all three enable decentralized exchange, community governance, yield farming, and LP (liquidity provider) opportunities, only Sushi and PancakeSwap pay rewards back to token holders who stake their tokens.

-After looking into the code I discovered that they equal to each other, so
+After looking into the code I discovered that they equal to each other.

 ### QuickSwap: